project website. Tor was originally designed as a third-generation

 that you can try several versions before installing the one you prefer on your computer

-The choice of a particular version is a simple subjective question of tastes
+The choice of a particular version is only a question of tastes and habits.

 is a live operating system based on Debian Linux, that can be installed on either a CD or